Russian President Vladimir Putin, right, met Iranian Foreign Minister Abbas Araghchi in St Petersburg. EPA

 “The trip to Islamabad was a very good trip and good consultations were held, during which a review was made of what had happened and under what conditions the negotiations between Iran and the United States could continue,” Mr Araghchi said upon landing in Russia.

-Mr Araghchi's trip to Moscow is taking place on the same day that US President Donald Trump is expected to convene a Situation Room meeting with senior national security and foreign policy officials in Washington to assess current events and consider possible next steps, Axios reported.
+Mr Araghchi's trip to Moscow was taking place on the same day that US President Donald Trump is expected to convene a Situation Room meeting with senior national security and foreign policy officials in Washington to assess current events and consider possible next steps, Axios reported.

 Mr Trump has signalled little appetite for easing pressure.
-In an interview with Fox News on Sunday, he indicated that he wants to maintain a US naval blockade that has curtailed Iran’s oil exports, in the hope that sustained economic strain could force Tehran to concede within weeks.
+In an interview with Fox News on Sunday, he indicated that he wants to maintain a US naval blockade of the Strait of Hormuz that has curtailed Iran’s oil exports, in the hope that sustained economic strain could force Tehran to concede within weeks.

 “When you have vast amounts of oil … and for any reason that line is closed … that line explodes from within,” Mr Trump said, suggesting Iran’s leadership could face severe internal pressure if exports remain blocked.